 Welcome to the kitchen at Fort Ross.
 The beautiful views, the sounds of daily life and the warmth of the fire make cooking in the outdoor kitchen a pleasure.
 The abundance of food at Ross was a luxury.
 The cultural exchanges between the Russians and the Spanish, Mexicans, Kashia, and Alaska Natives created a unique and diverse menu.
 The pleasant exchanges of foods and cooking ideas that took place at Ross were unique for their time.
-There was a wide variety of foods available in the Russian day — raised and hunted meats; seaweeds, fish and shellfish harvested from the ocean cultivated grains, fruits and vegetables, native berries, wild nuts; along with the trade foods from around the world.
+There was a wide variety of foods available in the Russian day — raised and hunted meats; fish, shellfish and seaweed harvested from the ocean; cultivated grains, fruits and vegetables; native berries and wild nuts; and trade foods from around the world.
 This bounty gives you plenty of options in planning your menu.

 As cooks, you are responsible for the Fort Ross kitchen and the preparation of meals for the inhabitants.
 Your task starts before your arrival at the Fort and continues through the overnight stay.

 You will be cooking outside on open fires that may be a new and exciting challenge.
-If it rains hard, you may have to move inside the Officials’ Quarters and use our back up propane camp stove and possibly the pechka (wood-burning oven).
+If it rains hard, you may have to move inside the Officer’s Barracks and use our back up propane camp stove and possibly the pechka (wood-burning oven).
 If you’re interested in using the pechka, be sure to read through all of the pechka information thoroughly!

 Butchering of live animals on site or bringing in weapons is not permitted.
 All butchered meat must be dressed before you bring it to the fort, according to State Park rules and regulations.